joaopgrassi/blog/src/content/posts/2021/testing-authorized-endpoints/index.md

 {{< img "*request_authorization*" "Flow of testing a protected endpoint" >}}

+That's it.
+Now we can add all sorts of tests and combinations as we see fit.

 ## Conclusion

-In the last post of the series we added authorization to our API endpoints, but we really didn't know it was working as we expected.
+In the previous post of the series, we added authorization to our API endpoints, but we didn't know it was working as we expected.
+We were missing a way to verify it.

+In this post, I showed you how to solved that by adding integration tests.
+The tests gave us the answer that our endpoints are indeed protected and that the permission checks work.

-In this post I showed you how we can add integration tests for our API.
-More specifically, I focused on what we needed to do in order to have an authenticated user during the tests and how we could manipulate this user to test different permissions scenarios.
+We saw how to mock an authenticated user for our tests by implementing a custom `AuthenticationHandler`.
+We then manipulated this user to test all different permission scenarios.

-This was all done by implementing a custom `AuthenticationHandler` and overriding the services of the API inside our `ApiApplicationFactory`

-We answered all the questions at the beginning of the posts
+All the questions from the beginning were answered:

-- Is it really protected?
-What happens if I call it without having the required permissions?
+**Is it protected?
+What happens if I call it without having the required permissions?**
-> The API returns a 403 - Forbidden.
-The endpoint is not even reached.
+*The API returns a 403 - Forbidden.
+The endpoint is not reached.*

-- Does it work if it's an `OR` and I have one of the permissions listed?
-> Yes :) both cases work

-- How can I ensure that it's clear when an existing endpoint changes its required permissions?
+**How can I ensure that it's clear when an existing endpoint changes its required permissions?**
-> If we have tests for it, then when someone changes a permission in a endpoint the tests will fail (with some caviates)
+*If we have tests for it when someone changes the endpoint's permissions the tests will fail (with some caveats).*

-As usual, I have all this on [GitHub](https://github.com/joaopgrassi/authz-custom-middleware/tree/main/tests/API.Tests).
-For this post, the interesting parts are inside `API.Tests`.
-Check the `MockAuth` folder for our custom authentication handler.
+As usual, all the code is on [GitHub](https://github.com/joaopgrassi/authz-custom-middleware/tree/main/tests/API.Tests).
+The relevant parts are inside`API.Tests`.

 Thanks for reading and I hope this was useful to you.
 Share with your .NET friends :wink: